octopus-sensing/octopus-sensing/docs/tutorial.md

 device_coordinator.terminate()
 ```

 We can have several cameras, an audio recorder, and several Shimmer3 sensor and OpenBCI sensors.
+To learn more about available sensors, see [Devices](https://octopus-sensing.nastaran-saffar.me/devices).

 ### Displaying some images consequently as stimuli and data recording
 In this example, we learn how to record data in parallel with displaying image stimuli.